CommonAccord/Site-Org/Doc/01/Agt/Type/Web/Privacy/Common/Def/Service.md

 =[01/Agt/Type/Web/Bit/Definition.md]

-Ti=Service
+Phrase=Service

-sec=means the services we provide to you
+definition=means the services we provide to you